Local girth choosability of planar graphs: A Description of Our Minimum Counterexample

 Our colouring arguments will be more straightforward if we assume that for every vertex $v \in V(C) \setminus (A \cup V(S))$, we have $|L(v)| = 3$.
 Unfortunately, deleting extra colours from lists in $V(C) \setminus (A \cup V(S))$ might result in the creation of an exceptional canvas of type (ii) or (iii).
 We show below this does not occur.

 \begin{obs} Every vertex in $S$ has a list of size one.
 Every vertex in $A$ has a list of size two.
 Every vertex in $V(C) \setminus (V(S)\cup A)$ has a list of size three. \end{obs} \begin{proof} Suppose not, and let $v \in V(G)$ be a counterexample.
 Since $K$ was chosen to minimize $\sum_{u \in V(G)} |L(u)|$, it follows that $|L(u)| = 1$ for every $u \in V(S)$.
-Since $A \cap V(S) = \emptyset$, by definition of canvas every vertex in $A$ has a list of size two.
-Thus $v \in V(G) \setminus (V(S) \cup A)$, and so $|L(v)| \geq 4$.
+Thus $v \not \in V(S)$, as $v$ is a counterexample to the observation.
+Moreover, by definition of canvas every vertex in $A$ has exactly two colours in its list: thus $v \not \in A$.
+Since $v \in V(C) \setminus (V(S) \cup A)$ and $v$ is a counterexample to the observation, it follows that $|L(v)| \geq 4$.
 Since $K$ was chosen to minimize $\sum_{v \in V(G)} |L(v)|$, it follows that the canvas $K'$ obtained from $K$ by deleting a colour from the list of $v$ is an exceptional canvas.
 Since $C$ is chordless, $K'$ is not an exceptional canvas of type (ii).
-Since $|L(v)| \geq 4$, we have further that $K'$ is not an exceptional canvas of type (i).
+We claim moreover that $K'$ is not an exceptional canvas of type (i): this too follows from the fact that $C$ is chordless, and so if $K'$ is an exceptional canvas of type (i), then $C$ contains only the path $S$ together with a single vertex in $A$ adjacent to both endpoints of $S$, contradicting that $v \not \in V(S) \cup A$.
 Thus $K'$ is an exceptional canvas of type (iii), and so contains a subgraph $W$ that is a generalized wheel with principal path $S$ such that the vertices in the outer cycle of $W$ are in the outer face boundary of $G$ and have lists of size at most 3.
 Since $C$ is chordless by Lemma \ref{chordless}, $W$ is a wheel and moreover the outer cycle of $W$ is the outer cycle of $G$.
 Since every triangle in $G$ has no vertices in its interior by Lemma \ref{sep3cycle}, it follows that $W = G$.
 Since $v \in V(C)$ and $W$ is a wheel, we have further that $\deg(v) = 3$.
 By the minimality of $K$, $G-v$ admits an $L$-colouring $\phi$.
 But then since $|L(v)| \geq 4$ and $\deg(v) = 3$, it follows that $\phi$ extends to an $L$-colouring of $G$ by choosing $\phi(v) \in L(v) \setminus \{\phi(u): u \in N(v)\}$, a contradiction. \end{proof} This observation allows us more easily to argue explicitly about the list assignment $L$ in Subsection \ref{towardsadeletablepath} and Section 3.